jradtke-suse/jradtke-suse/README.md

-- 👋 Hi, I’m @jradtke-suse
+- 👋 Hi, I’m @jradtke-suse (James Radtke - a Solutions Architect @SUSE).
+This is NOT an official Repo
 - 👀 I’m interested in ...
-All Things SUSE: Linux, Hybrid-Cloud/Edge, Kubernetes, AI, Security, Storage, Virtualization
+All Things SUSE: Linux, Hybrid-Cloud/Edge, Kubernetes, Observability, AI, Security, Storage, Virtualization
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...